Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 You can confirm the connection status by checking the heads-up display in your Unity Scene after entering the Play mode.

-If an error is thrown in the `server_endpoint` console then ROS cannot connect to Unity.
+If an error is thrown in the `unity_endpoint` console then ROS cannot connect to Unity.

 If issue still persists: